Yufanzh/NodeExpress-BankingPortal/README.md

 # Build a Banking Portal with Node & Express

+In this project, a simple Banking Portal was built with Node.js & Express.
+The project includes seven different routes:
+    1. index,
+    2. profile,
+    3. savings,
+    4. checking,
+    5. credit,
+    6. transfer
+    7. payment.

-In this project you’ll build a simple Banking Portal with Node & Express.
-There will be seven different routes that will include index, profile, savings, checking, credit, transfer and payment.
-We'll provide you with some starter code that includes several view templates.
-You'll use Node's built-in `fs` library to read and write data.
-We will also use the Express router to make the application more modular.
+It use Node's built-in `fs` library to read and write data.
+It will also use the Express router to make the application more modular.